-The word is slowly getting out about Colombia.
+The word is slowly getting out about traveling in Colombia.
 While many still mistakenly associate the country with only crime and violence, Colombia’s problems have long been on the wane and today it is ready to receive visitors once again.
-As its tourism board says, “the only risk is wanting to stay”.
+As its tourism board says, “the only risk is wanting to stay”!

 It’s amazing how many sights and points of interest there are around the country, previously inaccessible or in ill-advised areas but now ready to be explored.
-Colombia’s geography is so diverse that it’s like a portrait of South America in miniature, offering tons of variety in an area that’s about twice the size of France.
+Colombia’s geography is so diverse that you can think of it like a portrait of South America in miniature, offering tons of variety in an area that’s about twice the size of France.

-On top of that, Colombia has a wonderfully vibrant culture and its people are at times heart-achingly welcoming.
+On top of that, Colombia has a wonderfully vibrant culture and its people can be heart-achingly welcoming.
 I’ve gone backpacking in over 55 countries and Colombia is, hands down, one of my personal favorites.

 Why you should go

 - Huge variety in climate and topography.
 Colombia has it all: a Caribbean and a Pacific coast, lush forests, dry deserts, the start of the Andes range and a big slice of the Amazon.
 It’s almost like a compressed version of South America as a whole, with a different environment only ever a bus ride away.

-- Huge biodiversity.
-Colombia has some of the highest biodiversity on the planet and is home to countless species of birds, fish, mammals, etc. making it a wonderful destination for trekking and scuba diving.
+- Amazing biodiversity.
+Colombia has some of the highest biodiversity on the planet and is home to countless species of birds, fish, mammals, etc. making it a wonderful destination for activities like trekking and scuba diving.